6–10 hours per PRD. Fix that.

 Which sections of a PRD benefit most from AI automation?

-Edge cases (most commonly skipped section — 47% of PMs never write them), acceptance criteria (complex to write, easy to automate from user stories), and dependency checklists (AI can systematically prompt for all dependency types).
-Success metrics and open questions benefit least — these require product-specific knowledge.
+Edge cases (most commonly skipped section, 47% of PMs never write them), acceptance criteria (complex to write, easy to automate from user stories), and dependency checklists (AI can systematically prompt for all dependency types).
+Success metrics and open questions benefit least, these require product-specific knowledge.

-Turn your next idea into a production-ready PRD in under 30 seconds.
-No account required to start.
+Turn any idea into a production-ready PRD in under 30 seconds.
+No account.
+No credit card.
+No more 6-hour document sessions.